MicrosoftDocs/architecture-center/docs/data-guide/disaster-recovery/dr-for-azure-data-platform-architecture-content.md

         - Azure Synapse Analytics performs a [standard geo-backup](/azure/cloud-adoption-framework/migrate/azure-best-practices/analytics/azure-synapse#disaster-recovery) once per day to a paired data center.
 The RPO for a geo-restore is 24 hours
         - If Self-Hosted Data Pipelines are used, they'll remain the customers responsibility recovery from a disaster

-- **Azure Cognitive Services**
+- **Azure AI Services (formerly Cognitive Services)**
     - Component Recovery Responsibility: Microsoft
     - Workload/Configuration Recovery Responsibility: Microsoft
     - Contoso SKU selection: Pay As You Go
-    - DR Uplift options: N/A, the APIs for Cognitive Services are hosted by [Microsoft-managed data centers](/azure/cognitive-services/what-are-cognitive-services#regional-availability)
+    - DR Uplift options: N/A, the APIs for AI Services are hosted by [Microsoft-managed data centers](/azure/cognitive-services/what-are-cognitive-services#regional-availability)
     - Notes
-        -  If Cognitive Services has been deployed via customer deployed [Docker containers](/azure/cognitive-services/cognitive-services-container-support), recovery remains the responsibility of the customer
+        -  If AI Services has been deployed via customer deployed [Docker containers](/azure/cognitive-services/cognitive-services-container-support), recovery remains the responsibility of the customer

-- **Azure Cognitive Search**
+- **Azure AI Search (formerly Cognitive Search)**
     - Component Recovery Responsibility: Microsoft
     - Workload/Configuration Recovery Responsibility: Microsoft
     - Contoso SKU selection: Standard S1
     - DR Uplift options:
-        - Cognitive Search can be raised to an [HA design](/azure/search/search-performance-optimization#high-availability) by using replicas across [availability zones](/azure/search/search-performance-optimization#availability-zones) and regions
+        - AI Search can be raised to an [HA design](/azure/search/search-performance-optimization#high-availability) by using replicas across [availability zones](/azure/search/search-performance-optimization#availability-zones) and regions
         -  [Multiple services in separate regions](/azure/search/search-performance-optimization#multiple-services-in-separate-geographic-regions) can extend the resiliency further
     - Notes
-        - In Cognitive Search business continuity (and disaster recovery) is achieved through multiple search services.
+        - In AI Search business continuity (and disaster recovery) is achieved through multiple AI search services.
         - there's [no built-in mechanism for disaster recovery](/azure/search/search-performance-optimization#disaster-recovery-and-service-outages).
 If continuous service is required during a catastrophic failure, the recommendation is to have a second service in a different region, and implementing a geo-replication strategy to ensure indexes are fully redundant across all services

 ## Stateful vs Stateless Components